 Tell your story with images

 One way to do that is to use photos and videos, which are a great way to tell your story honestly while adding legitimacy and interest.
 For more tips on telling your story effectively, see our post The Importance of Storytelling.

 Keep donors posted with updates

-As with any fundraiser, it’s important to post frequent campaign updates to make donors part of the story.
+As with any fundraiser, it’s important to post frequent fundraiser updates to make donors part of the story.
 Show what their donations means to you and to the beneficiaries, and you keep people connected to your fundraiser.
 You’re also more likely to inspire repeat donations and shares—including shares related to #GivingTuesday.

 Speaking of hashtags, consider creating one for your fundraiser, then pair it with #GivingTuesday when you share it socially.
 Hashtags help other people find your fundraiser and link to it.